TOM RENNIE (1883/84 – November 21, 1960) New Westminster Salmonbellies (1903-1915)

 Although both his parents were born in England, the family was of Scottish descent.
 On his mother’s side, Len was a grandson of New Westminster pioneers Sergeant-Major John McMurphy and his wife, who arrived in 1858 with the rest of the Royal Engineers when the townsite was founded and built.
 Despite the shared surname, Len and Bill Turnbull had no family relationship whatsoever with their New Westminster teammate Alex Turnbull, whose origins were in Ontario.

-Len Turnbull played two seasons of intermediate lacrosse with the New Westminster West Ends before graduating to the senior squad in 1906.
+Len Turnbull played two seasons of intermediate lacrosse with the New Westminster West Ends before graduating to the senior squad in 1906, the same year the Salmonbellies began to utilise short passing, a new development taking root within the game.
 Starting in 1909, Len Turnbull would play 11 seasons of professional ball for the Salmonbellies, clocking up 105 appearances and bagging an even 100 goals for the redshirts.

 His role on Salmonbellies team was the outside home position on the attacking line – paired up with the great ‘Grumpy’ Spring for most of his career until Spring’s retirement after the 1921 season.
 He gained fame for his ball-ragging ability to kill time on the clock.
 In his last two seasons of play, he usually found himself alongside Thure Storme whenever the injury-prone Scandinavian was healthy.
 For reasons unknown, Len was sometimes nicknamed ‘Tulip’ or the ‘Old Tulip’.

 In October 1910, the two brothers both visited Spokane, Washington – their names well-known enough as lacrosse stars for their presence in the city to garner specific mention in the local newspaper.